 Additionally, the Arena is used each year for University commencement ceremonies, to host nationally-known speaker engagements, to provide more space for student activities, and can serve as a community emergency shelter, if needed.

-The Arena also houses the Screagle Zone™ store for USI merchandise and three concessions stands.
-A courtside Varsity Club Room and four box suites offer opportunities for VIP viewing of games and events.
+The Arena also houses the Screagle Zone™ store for USI merchandise, three concessions stands, the Heritage Varsity Club Suite and four box suites that offer opportunities for VIP viewing of games and events.

 Screaming Eagles Complex

 The Screaming Eagles Complex (1980, renovated and expanded 2021) is home to USI Athletics and all of USI’s nationally-recognized athletic programs.
 It is also home to the Kinesiology and Sport Department of the Pott College of Science, Engineering, and Education.
 It features multipurpose athletic courts, a 6,000-square-foot Athletics Weight Room, a 1,200-square-foot Instructional Performance Center and Human Performance Laboratory, classrooms, lounge spaces and locker rooms for USI men’s and women’s Soccer, Baseball, Softball and Men’s and Women’s Track and Field.
 The Screaming Eagles Sculpture is located in front of the Screaming Eagles Complex (See The Screaming Eagle Sculpture entry for more information.).

 Collaborative campus in Downtown Evansville that houses the Indiana University School of Medicine - Evansville alongside programs from the University of Evansville and USI.
 Stone Center is appropriate on second reference.